cincanproject/tools/awesome-not-dockerized-tools-list.md

 e.g
   * https://stackoverflow.com/a/37918885

-SIFT Workstation (This was really wanted tool to get to work with docker?)
+SIFT Workstation (This was really wanted "tool" to get to work with docker?)
 * [SIFT Workstation](https://digital-forensics.sans.org/community/downloads)